MGuentherGits/ui5dev_extended/README.md

 ## Configuration

-No configuration file is needed to start webserver, but you can privide `config.json` file for some customization.
+No configuration file is needed to start webserver, but you can create `config.json` file for some customization.

 `config.json`
 ```json